hypergraphql/hypergraphql/sources/documentation.md

 # HyperGraphQL instance = configuration + annotated GraphQL schema

-To set up a HyperGraphQL instance you only need to provide the top-level configuration, including specification of the linked data services from which the data is to be fetched, and define your GraphQL type schema.
-The schema has to be annotated with the URIs associated with every field and type in the schema, and with the pointers to the respective linked data services.
+To set up a HyperGraphQL instance one only has to provide the top-level configuration, including specification of the linked data services from which the data is to be fetched, and a GraphQL schema.
+The schema must be annotated with the URIs associated with every field and type in the schema, and with the pointers to the respective linked data services.
 The complete GraphQL wiring is done automatically on initiating the instance.

 ## Service configuration

-The configuration of an instance is defined in *config.json* file.
+The configuration of an instance is defined in *config.json* file, located in the root directory of the repository.
 For example, the following configuration describes an instance pointing at DBpedia's SPARQL endpoint:

 ```js
 {